 Soy Canada supports the Government of Canada LLP draft policy framework for adoption by key soybean trading nations.
 Soy Canada believes that the Government of Canada should refrain from implementing a domestic LLP policy until there is sufficient agreement among key grain trading nations to collectively commit to a LLP policy.

-Soy Canada believes that new GM soybean seeds must take into consideration key soybean export markets before they are commercialized for production in Canada.
+Soy Canada believes that new GM and GE soybean seeds must take into consideration key soybean export markets before they are commercialized for production in Canada.

 International Synchronization of GM Approvals

-Soy Canada supports timely synchronization of GM event approvals and harmonized science-based approval procedures in export markets.
-Soy Canada respects the policies and regulations of GM approvals in importing nations based on sound science and international laws, treaties and conventions.
+Soy Canada supports timely synchronization of GM & GE event approvals and harmonized science-based approval procedures in export markets.
+Soy Canada respects the policies and regulations of GM & GE approvals in importing nations based on sound science and respect for international laws, treaties and conventions.

-Soy Canada supports a variety registration system in Canada which acknowledges and encourages leadership from commodity value chains in the development and maintenance of criteria for variety adoption in each commodity.
+Soy Canada supports a variety registration system in Canada which acknowledges and encourages leadership from commodity value chains .
 Soy Canada is the value chain voice of record for soybeans in Canada.

 Canadian Identity Preserved Recognition System (CIPRS)

 Soy Canada supports and encourages open, equitable, transparent and predictable domestic and international trade environments.
 Soy Canada supports the reduction and elimination of tariffs and the elimination of tariff escalation in international trade.
-The development and implementation of trade policy must aim to ensure the export of Canadian soybeans and soy products are competitive against other soybean exporting nations.
+The development and implementation of trade policy must aim to ensure the export of Canadian soybeans and soy products are competitive against other soybean exporting nations and other competing oilseeds.

 Maximum Residue Levels (MRLs)